AlgyJr/ios_guides/Registering-for-Keyboard-Events.md

 self.username.frame.origin = CGPoint(x: self.username.frame.origin.x, y: self.initialY + self.offset)
 ```

+Note: If your keyboard does not show when you click within the text field.
+Make sure that you have the external keyboard simulation disabled.
+Go to menu Hardware | Keyboard and make sure "Connect Hardware Keyboard" is unchecked.

 ### Step 6: Move UITextField back when keyboard is hidden

 ![Hide Keyboard Offset | 250](http://i.imgur.com/Ag9mO7D.gif)